DataDog/documentation/content/en/dashboards/sharing.md

  To authorize one or more specific email addresses to view a dashboard page:

-1. On the dashboard's page, click the settings cog in the upper right.
+1. On the dashboard's page, click the settings in the upper right.
 2. Select **Generate public URL**.
 3. Select **Only specified people** for indicating who can access this dashboard.
 4. Input the email addresses for people you would like to share your dashboard with.